• Training

 The key to turning these small-scale improvements into organizational best practices — the kind that become competitive advantages — is how effectively your people can help their colleagues understand those new ideas, methods, processes, and systems.

-Social learning in a corporate context.
-How does it differ from knowledge management?
+How does social learning in a corporate context differ from knowledge management?

-Knowledge management and social learning are two sides of the same coin — both are concerned with enabling employees to share information critical to their work, and enabling organizations to preserve those ideas as an internal resource.
-It’s how the two practices go about enabling the exchange of those insights that sets them apart.
+Knowledge management and social learning are two sides of the same coin.
+In a 70:20:10 learning model context, both are concerned with enabling employees to share information critical to their work and enabling organizations to preserve those ideas as internal resources.
+It’s how the two practices enable the exchange of those insights that sets them apart.

 In the modern learning environment, “social learning” refers to the decentralized, “grassroots” exchange of tips, ideas, and best practices between colleagues.
 This informal, “bottom-up” practice of social learning has existed for as long as people have worked side-by-side, trading pointers to help everyone succeed.